Lepton flavor violations in SUSY models for muon $g-2$ with right-handed neutrinos: Introduction

 In Refs.~\cite{Harigaya:2015kfa, Cox:2018vsv}, it has been shown that, in realistic ultraviolet (UV) models of gaugino and Higgs mediation, the muon $g-2$ anomaly is completely solved within MSSM while avoiding stringent LHC constraints and the vacuum stability constraint.
 In particular, the model of Higgs mediation with non-universal gaugino masses can also explain the correct relic abundance of dark matter without conflicting direct and indirect experiments~\cite{Cox:2018vsv}.\footnote{This model can be regarded as a modification of Higgs-anomaly mediation presented in Refs.~\cite{Yin:2016shg,Yanagida:2016kag,Yanagida:2020jzy}} See also, e.g., Refs.~\cite{Endo:2017zrj,Cox:2018qyi,Datta:2018lup,Tran:2018kxv,Badziak:2019gaf,Abdughani:2019wai,Endo:2020mqz,Chakraborti:2020vjp} for recent studies based on phenomenological models explaining the muon $g-2$.

-In this paper, we extend the previous studies by including three right-handed (RH) neutrinos, which enables us to explain the tiny neutrino masses via the seesaw mechanism~\cite{Yanagida:1979as,GellMann:1980vs} (see also Ref.~\cite{Minkowski:1977sc}).
+In this paper, we extend the previous studies by including three right-handed (RH) neutrinos,\footnote{ There are studies of lepton flavor violations in high scale SUSY models with RH neutrinos of $\sim 10^{15}$\,GeV~\cite{Moroi:2013vya,Evans:2018ewb}.
+In these studies, all the sfermions including the smuons are heavier than $\sim 10$\,TeV.} which enables us to explain the tiny neutrino masses via the seesaw mechanism~\cite{Yanagida:1979as,GellMann:1980vs} (see also Ref.~\cite{Minkowski:1977sc}).
 With the inclusion of the RH neutrinos, flavor violating elements of the left-handed (LH) slepton mass matrix are induced by a renormalization group (RG) running effect~\cite{Hisano:1995nq} even in the models of gaugino and Higgs mediation.
 This is because the soft SUSY breaking mass for the up-type Higgs is non-vanishing and large at the tree-level, and the up-type Higgs couples to chiral multiplets of LH leptons and RH neutrinos through flavor violating neutrino Yukawa couplings.
-Consequently, lepton flavor violating (LFV) processes such as $\mu \to e \gamma$ and $\mu \to e$ conversion become non-negligible and detectable at future LFV experiments when the RH neutrinos are heavier than $\mathcal{O}(10^9)$\,GeV.
-In fact, the RH neutrinos heavier than $\mathcal{O}(10^9)$\,GeV are motivated by the successful thermal leptogenesis~\cite{Fukugita:1986hr,Davidson:2002qv} for the baryon asymmetry of the universe.
+Consequently, lepton flavor violating (LFV) processes such as $\mu \to e \gamma$ and $\mu \to e$ conversion become non-negligible and detectable at future LFV experiments when the RH neutrinos are heavier than $\mathcal{O}(10^9)$\,GeV.\footnote{If RH neutrinos are as light as $\sim1$\,TeV and the neutrino Yukawa couplings are large, loop diagrams involving RH neutrinos contribute to the muon $g-2$ and LFVs violations (see e.g. Refs.~\cite{Ilakovac:2012sh, Ilakovac:2013wfa}).
+In this case, the small neutrino masses can be explained by assuming a special form of the neutrino Yukawa matrix.} In fact, the RH neutrinos heavier than $\mathcal{O}(10^9)$\,GeV are motivated by the successful thermal leptogenesis~\cite{Fukugita:1986hr,Davidson:2002qv} for the baryon asymmetry of the universe.